Timelines described below are subject to change by industry bodies. Date last amended: March 2023

 • Look to your own direct clearing access ISO migration schedule.

-• Test your ability to build and validate CBPR+ on SWIFT MyStandards.
+• Test your ability to build and validate CBPR+ on Swift MyStandards.
 Think of how and when you want to receive new CAMT reporting standards (banks will all need to be flexible to work within the transition period to support each other during the co-existence period).

 • Engage with partner banks to understand their migration schedule and share your own.